 Transferring from ‘announced’ to ‘short notice’ assessment pathway

-Health service organisations transferring to short notice assessments may do so at any point during their accreditation cycle.
+Health service organisations transferring to short notice assessments may do so at any point during their accreditation cycle, but no later than six months before their current accreditation expires.
 The first short notice assessment should occur before the current accreditation to the NSQHS Standards (first or second edition) expires.

 The three year short notice accreditation cycle begins from the date for commencement specified in contracts between the health service organisation and an approved accrediting agency.